eugene-eeo/critto/README.rst

 Critto is a preprocessor library that does line modifications.
 Basically, it allows you to modify each line and then join them together based on context.
-This model is very easy to program against and can be very powerful but simple at the same time.
 It is made to be very lightweight and also easily extensible via a callback based API.
 That is, given a piece of text:

 .. code-block:: cfg